Dowlatabadi/Travel/Exercise/README.md

         ..\Exercise>docker build . -t travel
-        docker run -it -p 8080:8080 --network="host" travel

-In both cases the swagger is accessible here:
+        docker run -it -p 8080:8080 --network="host" travel network sghould be assigned to host, so the port 8090 would be reachable withing the API container In both cases the swagger is accessible here:

         http://localhost:8080/swagger/index.html